couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Hooks Use Cases

-Hooks are useful for atomizing model logic.
-Here we list some ideas:
+Hooks are useful for atomizing model logic, such as:

-- complex validation
+- Complex validation;
-- removing dependent documents (removing a user removes all his blogposts)
+- Removing dependent documents (removing a user removes all his blogposts);
-- asynchronous defaults
+- Asynchronous defaults;
-- asynchronous tasks that a certain action triggers
+- Asynchronous tasks that a certain action triggers.

 ### Errors in Pre Hooks